MakeAWishFoundation/SwiftyMocky/README.md

 All protocol methods are nicely put into **Verify**, with matching signature.
 That allows to use auto-complete (just type `.`) to see all mocked protocol methods, and specify which one we want to verify.

-All method attributes are wrapped as **Parameter** enum, allowing to choose between `any` and `value`, giving great flexibility to tests.
+All method attributes are wrapped as **Parameter** enum, allowing to choose between `any`, `value` and `matching`, giving great flexibility to tests.
 Please consider following:

 ```swift
 // inject mock to sut.
 Every time sut saves user data, it should trigger storage storeUser method